 Although all AIS Class A devices have an integrated dedicated Digital Selective Calling receiver and, in initial devices, had the ability to transmit DSC telecommands, they do not have the full functionality of a DSC radio that is part of GMDSS.
 This may change in the future as IMO contemplates GMDSS modernisation.
 Until then, IMO has published guidance on the use of AIS Class A devices for distress purposes (IMO COMSAR.1/Circ.46).

-IMO has recognised AIS Search and Rescue Transmitters (SART) as being part of GMDSS and allow their use in lieu of Radar SART.
+IMO has recognised AIS Search and Rescue Transmitters (AIS-SART) as being part of GMDSS and allow their use in lieu of Radar SART.

 Time-line of the development of AIS